-If you own a car and you are a regular driver, you would know that there is a high probability that you’ll be involved in some sort of vehicle-related accident during your lifetime, whether you were the cause or not.
-Even though *Car Insurance is something most of us probably hope that we will never use, it’s a monthly payment commitment that we almost cannot live without.
+If you own a car and you are the regular driver, you would know that there is a high possibility that you’ll be involved in some sort of vehicle-related accident during your lifetime, whether you were the cause or not.
+Even though Car Insurance is something most of us probably hope that we will never use, it’s a monthly payment commitment that we almost cannot live without.

 If you’ve been in a car-related accident in the past, you’ll know that making a car insurance claim can be quite a stressful process.
 We have put together a quick summary on how to make an accident-related claim.

-Depending on the type of cover provided by your insurance policy some or all the below could be covered.
-It’s important to know the details of cover provide by your *Car Insurance policy.
+Depending on the type of cover provided by your insurance policy some or all of the below could be covered.
+It’s important to know the details of cover provided by your Car Insurance policy.
 At the very least, you should contact your insurance provider as soon as possible when any of the following occurs:

 Your insurance provider will require some important details from you in the process of filing a car-related insurance claim and we have put together a list of the most common information that would be required from you during the call:

 Even though most insurance providers have digitised most of their processes, you might still be required to complete claim forms.
 Whether it’s a digitised process over the phone or a physical form you need to complete, the details required will be as per the above list and would also include the case number from the police where applicable.